The Mayor’s Benevolent Fund offers small one-off grants to residents of the London Borough of Barnet who are in financial need.

 Grants are awarded for:

-where an applicant can demonstrate exceptional needs, such as for clothes or shoes that have to be specially purchased
+- Clothing for adults - where an applicant can demonstrate exceptional needs, such as for clothes or shoes that must be specially purchased

 How to apply